 A Member may request an increase/decrease in Handicap at any time, stating the reasons for same, which must be approved by the Handicap Secretary.

-- The result of this is that GINS handicap assessments are more ‘severe’ than you will find in UK golf societies.
+- The result of using the Par of the course rather than the SSS is that GINS handicap assessments are more ‘severe’ than you will find in UK golf societies.

 - The CSS is meant to reflect the playing conditions on the day with a low percentage of golfers playing within their Buffer Zones equating to difficult weather conditions.